nodejs/TSC/WORKING_GROUPS.md

   * *Increasing diversity* means actively onboarding people from diverse backgrounds to the Node.js project and maintaining their participation.

-Its responsibilites are:
+Responsibilities include:

 <!--
 This information should mostly mirror: https://github.com/nodejs/inclusivity/blob/master/README.md#list-of-responsibilities -->

-* Foster a welcoming environment that ensures participants are valued and can feel confident contributing or joining discussions, regardless of any [aspect of their identity](https://github.com/nodejs/inclusivity/#list-of-responsibilities).
+* Fostering a welcoming environment that ensures participants are valued and can feel confident contributing or joining discussions, regardless of any [aspect of their identity](https://github.com/nodejs/inclusivity/#list-of-responsibilities).
-* Proactively seek and propose concrete steps the project can take to increase inclusivity.
+* Proactively seeking and proposing concrete steps the project can take to increase inclusivity.
-* Serve as a resource for the development and enforcement of workflows that protect community members and projects from harassment and abuse.
+* Serving as a resource for the development and enforcement of workflows that protect community members and projects from harassment and abuse.
-* Acknowledge and celebrate existing diversity accomplishments within the project while seeking to build upon them.
+* Acknowledging and celebrating existing diversity accomplishments within the project while seeking to build upon them.
-* Identify ways to measure diversity and inclusivity within the project and report them at regular intervals.
+* Identifying ways to measure diversity and inclusivity within the project and report them at regular intervals.

 ## Starting a WG